brightlandco/ComputeSpikes/README.md

 Compute Spikes for Audio Dropout Analysis and Debugging

 ## Installation:
-1. Install python 3 if not already installed
+1. Install pip3 python3 if not already installed
 2. Run ./install.sh

 ## Usage: